Game-Theoretic Multiagent Reinforcement Learning: Stochastic Game

-For a SG, one commonly used equilibrium is a stronger version of the NE, called the Markov perfect NE \citep{maskin2001markov}, which is defined by: \begin{definition}[Nash Equilibrium for Stochastic Game] A Markovian strategy profile $\bm{\pi}^*=(\pi^{i,*}, \pi^{-i,*})$ is a Markov perfect NE of a SG defined in Definition \ref{def:sg} if the following condition holds
+For an SG, one commonly used equilibrium is a stronger version of the NE, called the Markov perfect NE \cite{maskin2001markov}, which is defined by: \begin{definition}[Nash Equilibrium for Stochastic Game] A Markovian strategy profile $\bm{\pi}^*=(\pi^{i,*}, \pi^{-i,*})$ is a Markov perfect NE of a SG defined in Definition \ref{def:sg} if the following condition holds, with the requirement that the randomness in all players' strategies remains independent.

-\end{definition} ``Markovian" means the Nash policies are measurable with respect to a particular partition of possible histories (usually referring to the last state).
-The word ``perfect" means that the equilibrium is also subgame-perfect \citep{selten1965spieltheoretische} regardless of the starting state.
+\end{definition} ``Markovian'' means the Nash policies are measurable with respect to a particular partition of possible histories (usually referring to the last state).
+The word ``perfect'' means that the equilibrium is also subgame-perfect \cite{selten1965spieltheoretische} regardless of the starting state.
 Considering the sequential nature of SGs, these assumptions are necessary, while still maintaining generality.
 Hereafter, the Markov perfect NE will be referred to as NE.